stevenkabc/amplify-android/README.md

 - Add ability to delete a pet
 - Subscribe to update and delete mutations
 - Add pagination when there are more than 1 page of pets to display
+- As the app gets more complex, refactor appsyncClient operations to a separate class

 ## Removing Services